Skip to main content

 In Mini Fab Science Lab, Ava and friends team up to ask big questions, investigate STEAM concepts in the lab and hear from local experts on the science behind everyday things.
 The show is designed to encourage a love for learning among young children, critical thinking and resilience.

-Watch Mini Fab Science Lab, new episodes premiering every Saturday in August on YouTube and Rootle PBS KIDS.
-Available to stream in English, Spanish and with an American Sign Language Interpreter.
+Watch Mini Fab Science Lab, streaming now on YouTube and the PBS app.
+All episodes are available to stream below in English, Spanish and with an American Sign Language Interpreter.

 STREAM IT ALL